Customer: Sembawang Shipyard Pte Ltd

 Project Location: Kariumun (Indonesia) and Sembawang (Singapore) Shipyards

-BMT was appointed by Sembawang Shipyard Pte Ltd to carry out a mooring analysis of the vessel MT Chios during its conversion into a floating storage and offloading (FSO) facility at Karimun Shipyard, Indonesia and Sembawang Shipyard, Singapore.
+We were appointed by Sembawang Shipyard Pte Ltd to carry out a mooring analysis of the vessel MT Chios during its conversion into a floating storage and offloading (FSO) facility at Karimun Shipyard, Indonesia and Sembawang Shipyard, Singapore.

 The FSO is part of a project to develop the Banyu Urip field in East Java, Indonesia.
 The FSO stores crude oil whilst being hooked to the mooring tower at the bottom of the sea.